ansible/community-docs/execution_environments/how_to_build_and_test_first_ee.rst

 ******************************************************

 * We assume that you installed all :ref:`required packages<how_to_prepare_environment>`.
-* For general information about Execution Environments, see the :ref:`Ansible Execution Environments Overview<ee_overview>` document.
+* For general information about execution environments, see the :ref:`Ansible execution environments overview<ee_overview>` document.

 .. _build_first_ee: